-You might be able to get help for energy-saving improvements to your home if you’re on certain benefits and own or privately rent your home.
+You might be able to get help for energy-saving improvements to your home if you either:

-You may get all or part of the cost of:
+You may get help with the cost of:

-- insulation work, eg to your loft or cavity walls
+- insulation work, for example to your loft or cavity walls

 - replacing or repairing your boiler - or other upgrades to your heating

-You must also get one of the following benefits:
+You might be eligible for help if you live in private housing and get one of the following benefits:

 - Income Support